 The Group did not have unsatisfied long-term contracts.
-As permitted under HKFRS 15, the transaction price allocated to these unsatisfied contracts is not disclosed.
+As permitted under HKFRS15, the transaction price allocated to these unsatisfied contracts is not disclosed.

-(i) The legal claim represents the ongoing allegation by India Customs authority in relation to the anti-dumping lawsuit for Haitian Huayuan Machinery (India) Private Limited.
-The recognised provision amounting to Indian Rupee 1,739,904 thousand (equivalent to RMB149,075 thousand) (2021: Indian Rupee 1,660,118 thousand (equivalent to RMB142,239 thousand)) reflects the managements' best estimate of the most likely outcome, after taking appropriate legal advice.
+The legal claim represents the ongoing allegation by India Customs authority in relation to the anti-dumping lawsuit for Haitian Huayuan Machinery (India) Private Limited.
+The recognised provision amounting to Indian Rupee 1,779,453 thousand (equivalent to RMB151,520 thousand) (2022: Indian Rupee 1,739,904 thousand (equivalent to RMB149,075 thousand)) reflects the managements' best estimate of the most likely outcome, after taking appropriate legal advice.

-(ii) The Group's contract liabilities are advance from customers in relation to production selling contracts.
+The Group's contract liabilities are advance from customers in relation to production sales contracts.